Marilyn A. Williams

 Mr. Thorne was born in Staunton, Virginia, on Oct.
 3, 1945, a son of the late Charlie Edward and Eva Preston (Cason) Thorne.

 Paul was a member of the Middlebrook Church of God.
 He was a retired landscaper from Village Garden Center and had previously worked for Central Security in Harrisonburg and Henry Funeral Home.
 He enjoyed collecting stuffed goats and monkeys.

 Surviving in addition to his wife of twenty-eight years are two step-sons, Earl J. McCray, Jr. and wife Lisa of Craigsville and Danny McCray of Arlington; a granddaughter, Dana Nicole Shomo and her husband Hunter of Fishersville; a special niece, Sherry Hite of Staunton; a brother, Charles P. “Paw-Paw” Thorne and wife Shirley of Staunton; two sisters, Sylvia T. Shirey and husband Paul C., Jr. of Staunton and Rosa T. “Rosie” Bosserman and husband Ray, Jr. of Stafford; a special friend “brother”, Charles Sheffey and a number of nieces, nephews and many close friends.

-Burial will follow in Oaklawn Memory Gardens.
+Burial followed in Oaklawn Memory Gardens.

 UTICA, NY - On Saturday, Feb.
 22, 2014, the Lord called Bobby Hawkins home from labor to rest after a brief illness at Faxton-St. Lukes Healthcare Center.
 His beloved wife, Helen, brother and sister-in-law, Edward and Otha Jackson were by his side.